 In another recent case, a Veterans Law Judge (VLJ) said, “credible evidence sustains a reasonable probability that during service, while performing regular duties at the Naha Naval Port in Okinawa, Japan, the Veteran was exposed to Agent Orange from leaking barrels.”
 Still, the VLJ took the time and effort to limit the decision.
 The VA certainly does not want to open the door to massive lawsuits by tens of thousands of veterans.
 So, the VLJ wrote that the award is not a comment “as to whether Agent Orange was ever actually stored, used, tested, and/or transported in Okinawa, Japan.”
 In yet another case, a veteran – who served on Okinawa as an aircraft crew chief -- was exposed to the herbicides because they were used to defoliate the area around the flight line, runway, and other structures at Naha Air Force Base.

 For many years, little by little, as military bases have been closed, chemical dumps have been found.
-There is a user friendly website showing the locations of the chemical dumps at http://features.japantimes.co.jp/agent-orange-in-okinawa/.
+There is a user friendly website showing the locations of the chemical dumps at Okinawa.
+Click here to view the locations on a map.
 The point of these cases is that, as years pass, more and more evidence is slowly accumulating that Agent Orange and all sorts of other toxic chemical were transported to, stored on, and used on Okinawa.
-When LTC Kris Roberts won his Okinawa Agent Orange case, he made it easier for others to win, too.
+When LTC Kris Roberts won his Okinawa Agent Orange case, he made it easier for others to win.
 And when another veteran wins his or her Okinawa Agent Orange case, then he or she will make it easier for another veteran.
 If you served on Okinawa during the Vietnam Era, or afterward when the chemicals were being cleaned-up, and you believe you were exposed to toxic chemicals, then do not give-up.
-If LTC Kris Roberts can win his case, then you might be able to win, too.
+If LTC Kris Roberts can win his case, then you might also be able to win.